suranjitpartho/webscraping01/README.md

-# webscrapping01
+# WebScraping01
-Web Scrape of a table from macrotrends.net, analysis and visualization of Tesla Quarterly Revenue.
+In this project I tried web scraping on macrotrends.net.
+Extarcted table data of Tesla Quarterly Revenue and then analyzed and visualized it with python libraries.